Welcome to the Lincoln High School Career Center

 CRLE Reflection Assignments

 Students can click on the CRLE link above, to complete and submit 2 CRLE reflections to fulfill the Personalized Learning Requirements (PLRs) for graduation.
-Once the well written CRLE reflection has been approved, it's recorded in StudentVue, under "Student Course History."
+Once the well written CRLE reflection has been approved, it's recorded on StudentVue, under "Student Course History."

-*New Fall 2021, all students submit the exact same CRLE Reflection form for each of their two CRLEs.
+*As of Fall 2021, all students submit the exact same CRLE Reflection form for each of their two CRLEs.